 If you are a teacher serving at a low-income school in a school district that qualifies for Title I funding or if you are teaching in a subject-matter shortage area, you may be eligible for student loan forgiveness or deferment.
 If you have a loan from the Federal Perkins Loan Program, you may be eligible for loan cancellation or deferment for full-time teaching in certain categories.
 Teacher Loan Cancellation and Teacher Loan Forgiveness Programs are federal programs through the U.S. Department of Education.

--- If you have questions about your student loan, please contact your loan provider.
+-- If you have questions about your student loan, please contact your student loan servicer.
 The Kansas Department of Education does not have access or information on your student loans.

 Teaching in a Low-Income Area

 In order for a Kansas school to qualify for the loan cancellation program, the building's (not district's) total enrollment which is eligible for free/reduced price meals must be greater than 30%.
-If a school building is not listed on this printout (Excel), the percentage of low-income students is less than 30% and, therefore, would not be eligible for this program.
+If a school building is not listed on this printout (Excel), the percentage of low-income students is equal to or less than 30% and therefore, would not be eligible for this program.

-Once a building is identified as a Low Income School, go to this federal website to perform another search using the building name.
+Once a building is identified as a Low Income School, go to the Teacher Cancellation Low Income Directory (federal website) to perform another search using the building name.
 This will verify that the school was accepted at the federal level and you may seek loan cancellation or deferment.
 A check list is provided to get started on what steps to take to begin the process.

 Teaching in a Subject-Matter Shortage Area